Table of Contents

 Delta Crib Recall

 In 2008, Delta recalled almost 1.6 million cribs with drop sides sold from 1995 to 2007 because of two defects that can cause a baby to become entrapped between the mattress and the drop side.
-Separate incidents involving these cribs resulted in the deaths of two 8-month-old babies.
+A recall was issued after the reported death of an 8-month-old girl, caused by a detached crib side due to missing safety pegs.
+The CPSC also received reports of two additional entrapments and nine incidents of side rail detachment.

 Meiling Hou Baby Crib Bumper Recall

-It is recommended that consumers stop using the crib bumpers immediately and contact Meiling Hou for a refund.
+It is recommended that consumers stop using the crib bumpers and contact Meiling Hou for a refund.
 Those who purchased the crib bumpers should cut the tie strings and email a photo of the destroyed product.
-Upon the company’s receipt of the photo, consumers will receive a full refund.
+Upon the companyโs receipt of the photo, consumers will get a full refund.

-If your child has suffered an injury or a wrongful death due to the crib bumper, contact a personal injury law firm as soon as possible so you can determine what legal options are available to you.
+If your child has suffered an injury or a wrongful death due to the crib bumper, consider speaking to a personal injury law firm.
+They can determine what legal options are available to you.

-Fisher-Price and the CPSC recalled about 175,000 Fisher-Price Glide Soother and Glider products between April 2019 and February 2020.
+In June 2021, Fisher-Price and the CPSC announced a recall of approximately 175,000 Glide Soothers and Gliders after reports of infant deaths that occurred between April 2019 and February 2020.

-Those who own these soothers should stop using them immediately and get a refund from the company.
-Fisher-Price can be contacted by phone at (855) 853-6224 from 9 AM to 6 PM (ET) Monday through Friday or online; click on “Recalls & Safety Alerts” at the top.
+Those who own these soothers should stop using them right away and get a refund from the company.
+Fisher-Price can be contacted by phone at (855) 853-6224 from 9 AM to 6 PM (ET) Monday through Friday or online; click on โRecalls & Safety Alertsโ at the top.

 Graco Strollers